 PNAC MACH6 PACH2 SwanSong’s Pretty Brilliant, LAA Bronze, PDCH Bronze, RN, MXG2, MJS2, MXP5, MXPS, MJP5, MJPS, PAX2, MXF, TQX, T2B5, T2BP, PTM Gold, ARCH, RL3, RL1X

-Kylie is a 13-year old Australian Cattle Dog and is one of the most decorated dogs of her breed in the sport of Agility.
-Kylie has won 4 National Agility Championships at premier events in California, Arizona, Florida, and Nevada.
-Every time they step to the line together, Kylie runs with all of her heart and tries her best for Anne.
-Kylie loves training and trialing in Agility and took to it very quickly as a youngster.
-She has been a dream partner for Anne during 10+ years together in competition: she is very smart, very fast, and not fazed at all if Anne is nervous about a run.
-Kylie brings confidence and joy to every course she runs, and she excels on a Jumpers course.
+Now having crossed the Rainbow Bridge at 15.5 years old, Kylie, an Australian Cattle Dog, was one of the most decorated dogs of her breed in the sport of Agility.
+Kylie won 4 National Agility Championships at premier events in California, Arizona, Florida, and Nevada.
+Every time they stepped to the line together, Kylie ran with all of her heart and tried her best for Anne.
+Kylie loved training and trialing in Agility and took to it very quickly as a youngster.
+She has been a dream partner for Anne during 10+ years together in competition: she was very smart, very fast, and not fazed at all if Anne was nervous about a run.
+Kylie brought her signature confidence and joy to every course she ran, and she excelled on a Jumpers course.

-Anne feels fortunate to have such an enthusiastic and talented partner in Kylie.
-She is a nice blend of athletic and sweet and is a loving, mellow couch potato at home who loves her food and treats.
-Kylie’s most favorite way to celebrate victories after agility trials are with meat patties from In-N-Out Burger.
-Kylie never misses an opportunity to roll in the green grass, her favorite way to stretch and massage her back.
-Running along an open beach and swimming either in pools or through the waves make her very happy – usually accompanied with joyous barks.
-Kylie’s best role is as Anne’s velcro dog, always by her side.
-Anne knows how blessed she is to have a dog in her life who is as special as Kylie: such a talented partner but most importantly, a cherished family member.
+Anne knows she was fortunate to have had such an enthusiastic and talented partner in Kylie.
+She was a nice blend of athletic and sweet and was also an affectionate, mellow couch potato at home who loved her food and treats.
+Kylie’s most favorite way to celebrate victories after agility trials were with meat patties from In-N-Out Burger.
+Kylie never missed an opportunity to roll in the green grass, her favorite way to stretch and massage her back.
+Running along an open beach and swimming either in pools or through the waves made her very happy – usually accompanied with joyous barks.
+Kylie’s best role was being Anne’s velcro dog, always by her side.
+Anne knows how blessed she was to have a dog in her life who was as special as Kylie: such a talented partner but most importantly, a cherished family member.

 2018 Preferred National Agility Champion, AKC National Agility Championship in Reno, NV